 Some rib fractures, called “stress fractures,” do not happen after an injury.
 Instead, you get them when you have a severe cough or a repetitive motion, like swinging a golf club.

 Symptoms of a rib fracture

 - Mild to severe pain in the area of injury.
 The most common symptom of a rib fracture is pain.
 Some people also have bruising over the injured area as well.

 - Feeling short of breath or unable to catch your breath

 - A stress fracture also causes pain, but the pain usually starts slowly and gets worse over time.

 Rib fractures can cause other significant injuries to internal organs (lungs, liver, spleen).
-You should seek medical attention immediately if you have any of the following symptoms:
+You should seek immediate medical attention if you have any of these symptoms:

 - Moderate to severe pain

 - Difficulty breathing or feeling short of breath